 The Global Programs and Strategy Alliance (GPS Alliance) is the driving force for the University of Minnesota in globalizing teaching, learning, research, and engagement.

-- Learn about the most recent international student enrollment statistics
+- Recent international student enrollment statistics

 - Supporting International Students: Resources and workshops for faculty and staff